vitalybourenin/School_District_Analysis/README.md

 Metrics for Thomas High School if we leave all 9th graders as Nan and don't replace with data for just 10th-12th grade students:
 ![with_NaN_values](if_ninth_graders_included_ths.png)
+- This would result in drastic drops across metrics, especially in terms of passing percentages.